 The Tuskegee Study continues to perpetuate fear that ethnic minorities who are recruited for research, particularly clinical trials, are merely experiment subjects [80].
-Distrust of researchers continues to be the top barrier to research participation among African Americans [168].
+Distrust of researchers continues to be the top barrier to research participation among African Americans [168; 208].
 In a focus group study with African Americans examining perceptions towards medical research, researchers found that participants saw the value of clinical research; however, they did not want to participate in research because they feared their race was being used as inhuman subjects.
+Many also feel that the research is only of benefit to White communities [207].
 They were also concerned about the risks associated with medical research, fearing that researchers would not always be completely truthful when conveying the risks and benefits [81].
 Interestingly, when asked about the Tuskegee Study, all participants were familiar with the study; however, many conveyed inaccurate information.
 When the moderator attempted to provide correct historical information regarding the study, this information was challenged as inaccurate and deceptive [81].
 This speaks to how indelibly embedded the Tuskegee Study has become in African American consciousness.
 It will likely taint research for many years to come.
-Even today, African Americans report lower levels of trust of healthcare providers in general compared to their white counterparts.
+Even today, African Americans report lower levels of trust of healthcare providers in general compared to their White counterparts.
 These varying levels of trust may result in disparities in health care and preventive services [150].